digitalspring/whitepaper/whitepaper.md

 the sender pushes the data to the recipients).
 Second, the sender does not send a message to all members but only a few who, in turn, will forward the message to a handful of other members and so on, such that a cascade emerges.
-This is necessary to take the reduce the traffic for the sender and instead distribute it among all members.
-Third, a multicast group is of persistent nature: Once a peer joins a multicast group he will stay a member of that group throughout potential offline periods until he explicitly leaves.^[Technically, it is actually the owner of the group who adds and removes members but this is not important here.]
+This is necessary to reduce the traffic for the sender and instead distribute it among all members.
+Third, a multicast group is of persistent nature: Once a peer joins a multicast group, he will stay a member of that group throughout potential offline periods until he explicitly leaves.^[Technically, it is actually the owner of the group who adds and removes members but this is not important here.]

 Consequently, if a member is offline during the transmission of a message to the group, he won't receive it but other members of the group